SlyFryFrog/LC3/MORE_NOTES.md

     - like assembler, but more kinds of information
     - stores information like names and scopes of variables and functions, objects, classes, etc.

+Preprocessing: The C code is first passed through a preprocessor, which handles directives like #include and #define.
+This step modifies the code by including headers and expanding macros.

+Compilation: The preprocessed code is then translated into assembly language by the compiler.
+This assembly code is specific to the target machine architecture.

+Assembly: The assembly code is converted into object code, which consists of machine language instructions.
+This is done by an assembler.
+Object code is still not a complete program, as it might have unresolved references (like function calls to libraries).

+Linking: The linker combines the object code with any required libraries or external functions to produce a final executable.
+This executable file contains all the machine language instructions needed for the program to run on the target system.

 ## Definitions

 - Global Variable Pointer - The global variable pointer always points to the top of your global variables section that follows the last instruction in your main section of instructions.